 Why?
 Because with an office usually comes a protected, well-built internal infrastructure and network.
 On the other hand, remote work can sometimes involve unsecured networks (think airport or coffee shop Wi-Fi) and expose information to risk.

-Encouraging using secure connections, as well as password manager tools (like 1Password or LastPass), can make a massive improvement in this scenario.
+Using secure connections and password manager tools (like 1Password or Bitwarden) can greatly improve this scenario.

 Limited Team Building

 Office-centric companies have the benefit of scheduling team activities regularly and in many ways.
 They can get the entire company to take a half-day for fun games and activities offsite or encourage volunteer work.

 If a remote company wants to do the same, they have to be more intentional about it and plan further ahead.
 Although it probably can’t be as frequent, it’s still possible and highly recommended.

 Operating your company entirely remotely can become your strategic advantage.
 Industry leaders like Zapier and Pagely are pioneers in building remote teams.

 The money you saved by not renting an expensive office year-round will be well worth investing in company retreats!

 The Need For Training

 To stay ahead of the pack, regular training and upskilling your team is crucial.
 Office-based teams can dedicate their time to learning together.
 For example, they can: